Income Tax Overview

 All of this adds up to a complex calculation.
 MoneyPages has wrapped these complex calculations into a simple calculator.
 You fill in the blanks and the calculator does the rest.
 It is a great tool for basic tax planning.

-The MoneyPages Tax Estimator is designed to estimate taxes for a single individual with no dependents.
+The MoneyPages tax calculator is designed to estimate taxes for indviduals or couples with no dependents and should be used for general estimates only.
 For more advanced tax calculations we suggest www.taxtips.ca.